dobromirmontauk/open-leadership-management-cookbook/recipes/management/increasing_the_capacity_to_win/reward_systems/compensation/equity.md

 # Overview

 Ah, equity.
-That delicious little number on your offer that looks like a $1M for some reason.
+That delicious little number on my offer that I naively believe will be worth millions one day...
 But what is it, really?
 How does it work?
-And, most importantly, as a new Head of Engineering, how the hell do I figure out how much to give it, when to give it, and how to feel confident I'm giving the right amount?
+And, most importantly, as a new Head of Engineering, how the hell do I figure out how much of it to give and when to give it?

-Equity is a very complex topic, way too deep to handle here.
-A great place to start if you are new to thinking about equity is [The Open Guide to Equity Compensation ](https://github.com/jlevy/og-equity-compensation?tab=readme-ov-file#typical-employee-equity-levels).
+Equity is a very complex topic, way too deep to handle in an overview.
+A great place to start if you are new to equity is [The Open Guide to Equity Compensation ](https://github.com/jlevy/og-equity-compensation?tab=readme-ov-file#typical-employee-equity-levels).